Long Beach Transit: Fares

 Long Beach Transit accepts cash and TAP cards for fare payment on buses.
 Discounted fares are available to seniors, individuals with disabilities, and CSU Long Beach students.
 Long Beach Unified School District, Long Beach City College students and students across the county ride LBT buses for free with a GoPass TAP card.
 As of 2025, the standard bus fare is $1.25.

 Fare collection was suspended at the start of the COVID-19 pandemic, resuming in September 2021.

 Bus fleet

 As of 2025, Long Beach Transit operates 250 buses: 44 battery-electric buses, 81 hybrid buses, and 125 using compressed natural gas.
 Since 2020, the agency has only purchased zero-emissions buses.
 Long Beach Transit buses are operated out of two yards: the Anaheim Street Facility in Eastside Long Beach and the Jackson Transit Center in North Long Beach.

-Overlapping System

-Significant north-south capacity is delivered several times per hour by the A Line (Los Angeles Metro).